rsleem/CI-CD/Labs/01 Install minikube &  argocd/minikube & argocd.md

 kgpo -n argocd
 ```
 deploy our manifests to the cluster using the app of apps pattern.
-create a new Application, which manages all other applications (including ArgoCD):
+create a new application, which manages all other applications (including ArgoCD):
 ```
 k apply -f clusters/apps/dev.yaml
 ```